Pyaar Ka Saagar: Plot

-After the passing of their parents Bishen Chand Gupta (Madan Puri) takes it upon himself to raise his younger brother, Kishen (Rajendra Kumar).
+After the passing of their parents Bishen Chand Gupta takes it upon himself to raise his younger brother, Kishen.
 He arranges for his education.
 While Kishen is holidaying in Mahabaleshwar, the bus they are traveling in, breaks down due to a storm, and the passengers are stranded.
-Kishen comes to the assistance of fellow-passenger, Radha (Meena Kumari), and both eventually and passionately fall in love with each other.
+Kishen comes to the assistance of fellow-passenger, Radha, and both eventually and passionately fall in love with each other.
 As Radha's birthday is on the 20th of that month, Kishen purchases a statuette of Lord Kishan and Goddess Radha, symbolizing their love for each other, as a present for Radha.
 It is then her Bua tells him that Radha has been married.
 A shocked and devastated Kishen falls down the stairs, is injured, and loses his vision.
 He recuperates and goes back to Bombay to live with his brother, who is now married to a woman named Rani.
 Kishen does not know that Rani is none other than Radha, who is refusing to reveal her real name to Kishen.
 Watch what happens when Bishen asks her to convince Kishen to undergo eye surgery to restore his vision.
 Will Radha convince him, and if he regains his sight, how will the two adjust to living under the same roof?